1. Milk cow purchased by the Lermers for

 musicalarkies

-Electronic entertainment produced on Secundus; it is
+Electronic entertainment produced on Secundus; it is not described.

 (Time Enough for Love)